HugoNip/OpenGLLearning/tt09_VBO_indexing/README.md

-# How to do some basic shading
+# How to do VBO Indexing

 ## The principle of indexing
 Until now, when building your VBO, we always duplicated our vertices whenever two triangles shared an edge.